Skip to Content

 Kike’s Tacos, 10618 S. Inglewood Ave, Inglewood, CA 90304

 One of the cleanest and most reliable taco trucks near SoFi Stadium is Kike’s Tacos.
-You can find them parked outside “Old Town Lennox,” a collection of old houses that look like they were blown in by a tornado from Kansas.
-Kike’s Tacos has great tortillas, meats, salsas and a rare side that most taqueros don’t practice serving.
+You can find them parked outside “Old Town Lennox,” a collection of old houses that look like a tornado from Kansas blew them in.
+Kike’s Tacos has great tortillas, meats, salsas, and a rare side that most taqueros don’t practice serving.
 It’s a simple, but small freshly made tostada smeared with frijoles.
 Save the tostadita though; pile it up with all the meat you dropped from the tacos on your plate, caramelized onions, and enjoy one last crunch to end your night.

 Stay in touch